 - If no value exists in any of those sources, we use either the default value or NULL.

 The shared configuration is stored in

 app/etc/config.php, which should be in source control.

-Set the shared configuration in the Magento Admin in your development (or Cloud for Adobe Commerce integration) system and write the configuration to
+Set the shared configuration in the Admin in your development (or Adobe Commerce on cloud infrastructure integration) system and write the configuration to

 config.php using the